Story/Interior Illustration: Carlo Zen/ Shinobu Shinotsuki

 Translation/Adaptation: Emily Balistrieri

 Has Tanya finally done it…!?
 The cushy office desk job assignment she’s been waiting for at the Military University is finally hers to enjoy.
 That is…until there’s a hiccup in her assignment!

 Content: (please note that content portions of a review may contain spoilers):

-Extras include map and fold-out illustration in color; appendixes of the history timeline and general commentary; author afterword; and six black-and-white illustrations.
+Extras include the map and fold-out illustration in color; appendixes explaining military strategy and history timeline; author afterword; and six black-and-white illustrations.

 Packaging Grade: A-

 Released By: Yen Press

 Release Date: July 24th, 2018